Emilia-Capital/comment-hacks/readme.md

-# Yoast comment hacks
+# Comment Hacks

-Make comments management easier by applying some of the simple hacks the Yoast team uses.
+Make comments management easier by applying the simple hacks Joost has gathered over the years.

 ## Description